qgrid/qgrid.github.io/source/feature/appearance.md

 Use column width attribute to setup desired column size using pixels or percentages.

+> If percents are used all columns should set `width` property for correct size calculation.

 ## How to make column width auto adjusted to the cell content?

 As q-grid utilizes `table-layout: fixed` right now we doesn't support auto size out of box, but it can be calculated using TypeScript in user code and applying style API.